zimolzak/cv/README.md

 Zimolzak AJ. **Is it called Artificial Intelligence, or Machine Learning, or something else?** Invited presentation to IQuESt methodology core.
 5/26/2023.

-Zimolzak AJ. **Working with data sets for translational research.**
-Baylor College of Medicine course "Orientation to Clinical Translational Research," course no. GS-GS-6206.
-Second-year PhD students in the Graduate School of Biomedical Sciences.
-2023-2025 (3 years).

-Zimolzak AJ. **Concept embeddings for stroke diagnostic error.** Gulf Coast Consortia Artificial Intelligence in Healthcare Symposium.
-5/18/2022.

 Zimolzak AJ. **Translating Electronic Health Record-Based Patient Safety Algorithms from Research to Clinical Practice.** Invited seminar talk,